Gregory Rift: Development

-Volcanic activity started in the central Ethiopian plateau around 30 million years ago, long before rifting began.
+Volcanic activity started in the central Ethiopian plateau around 30 mya, long before rifting began.
 The first period of activity deposited flood basalts and rhyolites from 500 m to 2000 m thick.
 Uplift of the Ethiopian plateau began around this time or soon after.

-Between 30 million and 10 million years ago synrift shield volcanoes deposited from 1000 m to 2000 m of additional material over the Ethiopian flood basalts.

-Rifting in Ethiopia began about 18 million years ago in the southwest and 11 million years ago in northern parts of the Main Ethiopian Rift as the opening of the Gregory rift caused the Afar triple junction to form.
+Between 30 and 10 mya synrift shield volcanoes deposited from 1000 m to 2000 m of additional material over the Ethiopian flood basalts.
+Rifting in Ethiopia began about 18 mya in the southwest and 11 mya in northern parts of the Main Ethiopian Rift as the opening of the Gregory rift caused the Afar triple junction to form.
 Volcanism from the Middle Pleistocene onward formed a chain of volcanoes along the floor of the rift throughout its length, dividing it into separate valleys.

-There are some indications that the lithosphere may have thinned below the Gregory rift, although based on basalt geochemistry the lithosphere is at least 75 km thick below the south of Kenya.
+There are some indications that the lithosphere may have thinned below the Gregory Rift, although based on basalt geochemistry the lithosphere is at least 75 km thick in southern Kenya.

-The Gregory rift is oriented NS, and in the past the minimum horizontal tectonic stress direction was EW, the direction of extension.
+The Gregory Rift is oriented north-south, and in the past the minimum horizontal tectonic stress direction was east-west, the direction of extension.
 The alignment of rows of small vents, cones, domes and collapse pits in the Suswa, Silali and Kinangop Plateau regions support this theory.

-However, data from oil and gas exploration wells in Kenya, vents in volcanic shields to the east of the rift at Huri Hills, Mount Marsabit and Nyambeni Hills and recent small cones at Suswa and east of the Silali caldera all indicate that the minimum horizontal stress direction has changed to NW-SE within the last half million years.
+However, data from oil and gas exploration wells in Kenya, vents in volcanic shields to the east of the rift at Huri Hills, Mount Marsabit, and Nyambeni Hills and recent small cones at Suswa and east of the Silali caldera all indicate that the minimum horizontal stress direction has changed to NW-SE within the last half million years.